Learning how to improve communication in marriage is something we are always working on.

 Next, he gave 5 simple things that I really appreciated as wise helps for successful communication in marriage.

-1. Caring.
+1. Care.
 You must show in body language and in speech that you CARE for your spouse. that you care about your spouse. that your spouse is important.

 2. Encouragement and Praise.
 Encouraging words will literally nourish your marriage and make it healthy.
 Intimacy and closeness occurs when you praise and encourage your spouse.